-- (1) That Cabinet support the intention to take the Local Plan for Lancaster District to Council, anticipated on 20th December 2017, with a recommendation seeking a resolution to publish the Local Plan for Lancaster District, obtain formal representations and then submit the document to the government for Independent Examination.
+- (1) Resolves to formally publish the Local Plan for Lancaster District, the background evidence, the reports on the Sustainability Appraisal and Habitats Regulations Assessment, then obtains formal representations and submits the documents to the government for Independent Examination.
 This will ensure that the relevant regulations are followed and will enable stakeholders, including residents, to have their view on the soundness of the plan and its preparation processes.
-The submitted documents will then be considered by a government appointed Inspector. - (2) That Cabinet acknowledges the challenges and inherent risks in advancing a complex local plan which aims to establish a long-term development strategy designed to support and facilitate growth, realise significant economic opportunity and boost the supply of housing within a district that is characterised by its heritage assets, its protected landscapes and its international and local environmental designations, whilst presently constrained by the ability of its infrastructure to accommodate further growth. - (3) That Cabinet acknowledges that the task of advancing the Local Plan through to adoption has resource implications that will evolve as challenges to the submitted plan emerge and evolve; the Chief Officer (Regeneration and Planning) will need both capacity and flexibility to ensure that resources are available and deployed, particularly in financial year 2018/19 to address this challenge.
+The submitted documents will then be considered by a government appointed Inspector. - (2) Delegates to the Chief Officer (Regeneration and Planning) the authority to make minor changes to improve the clarity, consistency and appearance of the documents and policies maps, and, insert additional illustrative or factual material prior to formal publication and submission. - (3) That Council acknowledges the challenges and inherent risks in advancing a complex local plan which aims to establish a long-term development strategy designed to support and facilitate growth, realise significant economic opportunity and boost the supply of housing within a district that is characterised by its heritage assets, its protected landscapes and its international and local environmental designations, whilst presently constrained by the ability of its infrastructure to accommodate further growth.

+(4) That Council acknowledges that the task of advancing the Local Plan through to adoption has resource implications that will evolve as challenges to the submitted plan emerge and evolve; the Chief Officer (Regeneration and Planning) will need both capacity and flexibility to ensure that resources are available and deployed, particularly in financial year 2018/19 to address this challenge.